jason-davey/studio/TECHNICAL_SPEC.md

 - **AB Tasty Integration Point:** Placeholder for AB Tasty's JavaScript snippet.
 - **Performance Monitoring:** Integrated with Datadog RUM for client-side performance and error tracking.
 - **User Feedback Mechanism:** Provides a modal for users to submit feedback, which currently generates a `mailto:` link and logs to console.
 Triggered from the fixed top bar.
 - **Admin Technical Specification View:** A page (`/admin/tech-spec`) that renders this `TECHNICAL_SPEC.md` document, including dynamic Mermaid diagram rendering.
-(Access intended for Admin role once roles are implemented).
+Accessible to logged-in users via the "Tech Spec" link in the TopBar (intended for Admin role once roles are fully implemented).
 - **Login/Register Pages:** `/login` and `/register` pages for Firebase Authentication.

 ### 1.3.
 Key Technologies Used